gsidhu/buzee-tauri/logbook.md

 ## - Set up cron job to index every hour.
 ## - Add UI for setting global shortcut.

+- Removed unnecessary `docx` dependency.
+Using `dotext` for extracting docx, pptx and xlsx anyway.
+- Added a spare function for reading large txt files.
+- Added PDF file parsing using [textra](https://github.com/freedmand/textra).
+Textra is automatically installed in the app_dir when sync runs for the first time.
+On each sync run, it is checked whether textra is installed and available.
 - Disabled Sentry and Firebase for now.
 Windows gave CORS issue and wouldn't load.
 On Mac, sentry is recording needlessly.
 - Removed code for border-less window.
 - Added support for opening file previews in QuickLook on Windows.
 TODO: Add explanation on how to install and setup QuickLook.